 There are tons of debt repayment spreadsheets out there that you can use to help run the numbers.
 I use one from Vertex 42.
 Feel free to try that one out, or look around for one that you like better.

 I also don’t think the legalistic stance that debt is a sin against God is productive.
 Sometimes it’s unavoidable and if you obsess over it, it makes it harder to get out, not easier.
 That defeats the purpose.

 Why it works

 When you make your regular mortgage payment, you’re mostly paying interest, especially in the early years.
 Want to know something depressing?
 In 2014 we bought an investment property, and after three years, we’d only built up $3,087 in equity in it.
 Paying off a 30-year mortgage is a long slog.

-Kicking in extra reduces that interest payment, so more of your monthly minimum goes toward accumulating principal.
+Kicking in extra reduces that interest payment, so more of your monthly minimum goes toward accumulating principal and building up equity.

 Here’s another secret: You can pay off debt in ¼ the time precisely because the banks won’t loan you more money than they think you can pay off in about seven years.

 What about the mortgage interest deduction?

 The most common argument against paying off a mortgage is that you lose the mortgage interest deduction.
 The mortgage interest deduction is significant enough that it certainly warrants paying off your credit cards, cars, and other debt first.
 But once you eliminate that other debt, it makes sense to go ahead and get rid of that mortgage.
 You’re only getting back nickels on the dollar, if you can use it at all.